-History and Purpose of Community Engagement Course Designation
+Purpose of Community Engagement Course designation

-In 2012, the Faculty Advisory Committee to the Institute for Community Engagement and Scholarship (ICES) successfully completed a four-year project to introduce a designator for community engagement courses in the class schedule.
-A course with the designation of “**Community Engagement” in the notes section of the class schedule signifies that the course integrates learning experiences where faculty, students and community engage in mutually beneficial collaboration through interactions that address community identified opportunities, deepen students’ civic and academic learning, enhance community well-being, and enrich the scholarship of the university.
+In 2012, the Faculty Advisory Committee to the Institute for Community Engagement and Scholarship successfully completed a four-year project to introduce a designator for community engagement courses in the class schedule.
+A course with the designation of “**Community Engagement” in the notes section of the class schedule signifies that the course integrates learning experiences where faculty, students, and community engage in mutually beneficial collaboration through interactions that address community identified opportunities, deepen students’ civic and academic learning, enhance community well-being, and enrich the scholarship of the university.

-Submitting a Community Engagement Course Designation Form
+Submitting a Community Engagement Course designation form

-Community Engaged Designation Request Forms are accepted throughout the year and are reviewed during the academic calendar on a monthly basis by the Faculty Advisory Committee of the Institute for Community Engagement and Scholarship.
+Community Engaged Designation Request Forms are accepted throughout the year and are reviewed during the academic calendar on a monthly basis by the Faculty Advisory Committee to the Institute for Community Engagement and Scholarship.

-Before submitting a course for the CE designation, we encourage consultation with ICES staff or your College’s Faculty representative to ICES Faculty Advisory Committee.
+Before submitting a course for the CE designation, we encourage consultation with Institute staff or your College’s faculty representative to the Faculty Advisory Committee.
 Our role is to support the development of high-quality community engaged learning through partnership development, syllabi integration, student preparedness, critical reflection, and evaluation and assessment.
-ICES Associate Director Katie Peacock is available for one-on-one consultations with faculty at firstname.lastname@example.org or 651-793-1291.
+Faculty can consult with an Institute for Community Engagement and Scholarship team member by emailing firstname.lastname@example.org.

 Guiding Principles for Quality Community Engaged Learning

 All submissions will be reviewed based on the following guiding principles:

 - Clear relation between the community engagement strategies/activities and the course learning objectives

 - Description of community-engaged learning component in course syllabus